 Our most recent conference, Excavating Media: Devices, Processes, Apparatuses, with plenary lectures from Jussi Parikka and Bernhard Siegert, took place in Cambridge 30th June-1st July 2017.

-Literature Technology Media are hosting a two-week visit to Cambridge by Professor Bernhard Siegert, Director of the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie (IKKM) at the Bauhaus-Universität Weimar.
+Literature Technology Media hosted a two-week visit to Cambridge by Professor Bernhard Siegert, Director of the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie (IKKM) at the Bauhaus-Universität Weimar.
 Professor Siegert is a world-leading historian and theorist of media whose work has redefined the scope and direction of media studies.
 His most recent book is Cultural Techniques: Grids, Filters, Doors, and Other Articulations of the Real (2015).
-Professor Siegert will give a lecture entitled ‘Epistemologies of Disruption: Self-References of the Medium in German Radio History’ on 29th June, Faculty of English, 9 West Road, GR06/07, 5-6.30.
+Professor Siegert gave a lecture entitled ‘Epistemologies of Disruption: Self-References of the Medium in German Radio History’ on 29th June, Faculty of English, 9 West Road, GR06/07, 5-6.30.

 Embodying Media: From Print to the Digital took place on Saturday 27th May 2017 in Cambridge.